Configuring garak

 The HTTP header

-should be sent in every request, with the API key as its parameterThe request template is to be a JSON dict with one key, text, holding the prompt
+"X-Authorization:"should be sent in every request, with the API key as its parameterThe request template is to be a JSON dict with one key, text, holding the prompt

 The output is JSON and the top-level field

-holds the model’s response
+textholds the model’s response

 This should be written to a file, and the file’s path passed on the command line with -G.

-Configuration in code
+Configuration in Code

-The preferred way to instantiate a plugin is using garak._plugins.load_plugin()
+The preferred way to instantiate a plugin is using garak._plugins.load_plugin().

 This function takes two parameters:

-, the plugin’s package, module, and class - e.g.generator.test.Lipsum
+name, the plugin’s package, module, and class - e.g.generator.test.Lipsum(optional)

-, either garak._config or a dictionary of a config, beginning at a top-level plugin type.
+config_root, either garak._config or a dictionary of a config, beginning at a top-level plugin type.

-returns a configured instance of the requested plugin.
+load_plugin() returns a configured instance of the requested plugin.

 >>> import garak._plugins